Processed sugars, for example, are one of the foods that might cause acne.

 More reads:

-- Will I lose weight if I don’t eat for 24 hours?
+- Will I lose weight if I don’t eat for a month?

 Trusted Source.
 Please read the Disclaimer first